 While you’re here, why not become a member of Lani’s Healthy, Happy and Fit Club for only

 $19.97 $9.97 a month?
-You will enjoy monthly phone calls with Lani featuring advice and strategies on diet, exercise & workouts, motivation, and more to move your health & fitness forward.
-You also receive all call recordings and some 10% off on many of Lani’s programs and products such as Fit Quickies™.
+You will enjoy semi-monthly phone calls with Lani featuring advice and strategies on diet, exercise, mindset and motivation, open Q & A,and more to move your health & fitness forward.
+You also receive all call recordings and 10% off on many of Lani’s programs and products such as Fit Quickies™.
 It’s a great way to get started at a super low investment.
-Take advantage of this special invitation by clicking here now.
+To take advantage of this special invitation, clicking here.